| Class

 learning.
 Upon successful completion of this course,

-Calibrate your system for maximum color accuracy.
+students will be able to: Calibrate your system for maximum color accuracy.
+Apply appropriate workflows for Color Management

 or Color by the Numbers systems.